-Why We’re Avoiding Video for Now (Probably)
+Why I’m Avoiding Video for Now (Probably)

 We've got faces for radio!